johnpatrickmorgan/FlowStacks/README.md

 ### FlowNavigator

-A `FlowNavigator` object is available through the environment, giving access to the current routes array.
-The navigator can be accessed via the environment, e.g. for a FlowPath-backed stack:
+A `FlowNavigator` object is available through the environment, giving access to the current routes array and the ability to update it via a number of convenience methods.
+The navigator can be accessed via the environment, e.g. for a `FlowPath`-backed stack:

 ```swift
 @EnvironmentObject var navigator: FlowPathNavigator